AccessibilityRG/HelsinkiRegionTravelTimeMatrix2015/README.md

 ## <a name="calculations"></a>How calculations were done?

-CO2 and fuel consumption calculations are based on travel distances by different transport modes that are multiplied by [carbon emission factors or fuel consumption estimates](http://www.hsljalki.fi/en/menu/info).
-Travel distances for each route are calculated using specific accessibility GIS tools called __[MetropAccess-Reititin](http://blogs.helsinki.fi/accessibility/reititin/)__ and __[MetropAccess-Digiroad](http://blogs.helsinki.fi/accessibility/digiroad-tool/)__ that are developed and maintained by Accessibility Research Group, Uni.
-Helsinki.

-### CO2 calculations

-In the CO2 calculations, the travel distances by public transportation includes all trip legs that are done with any vehicle (i.e. bus, train, metro, tram, ferry), thus walking is excluded.
-CO2 values for each trip leg and for each transport mode are calculated separately and then summed together.
-As Helsinki Region Public Transport is mainly CO2 free, __the only transport modes that actually causes CO2 emissions are bus (73 g/km) and ferry (389 g/km)__.
-Final CO2 emission for public transport and car are calculated separately with function:

-    Distance(km) * carbonEmissionFactor

-Travel distances by private car takes into account the actual driving distance between origin and destination location and the distance that it approximately takes to find a parking place at the destination. __Carbon emission factor for private car is 171 g/km__.
-More information about the car distance calculations can be found from [here](http://blogs.helsinki.fi/accessibility/digiroad-tool/).

-### Fuel consumption calculations
-Fuel consumption calculations (for private car) are also based on driving distance between origin and destination locations plus additional distance that it takes to find a parking place (i.e. a single route).

-Average fuel consumption of a car is depending on various factors such as:

- - age and size of the car
- - fuel that is used (petrol vs diesel)
- - weather conditions (summer vs winter)
- - traffic conditions (city center vs rural highway)

-Thus, it is rather impossible to calculate "accurate" and static fuel consumption for a car, let alone for all cars in Helsinki Region.
-Hence, the average fuel consumption used in the matrix is a compromise and a heavily simplified measure.
-__Fuel consumption for all cars is estimated as 7.3 liters per 100 kilometers__ that is the average fuel consumption of all different sizes of cars (small, midsize, large), and all different ages of cars (0-5 years, 6-10 years, 10+ years), and all cars using either petrol or diesel as fuel.
-Fuel consumption estimates were retrieved from the [table](http://www.hsljalki.fi/en/menu/info) that is used by HRT to calculate the CO2 emissions.
-The fuel consumption estimates are based on the [LIPASTO](http://lipasto.vtt.fi/en/liisa/fuel.htm) calculation system of the Technical Research Centre of Finland (VTT).

-The estimated fuel consumption per route is calculated with following formula (example for rush hour fuel consumption):

-    (car_r_dd / 100000.0) * 7.3

-Using the above formula it is also possible to estimate the fuel consumption of routes by using a different fuel consumption factor (here 7.3 liters / 100 km).
+Add documentation here.

 ## <a name="license"></a>Licence

-Helsinki Region Travel CO2 Matrix 2015 by Accessibility Research Group (University of Helsinki) is licensed under a Creative Commons Attribution 4.0 International License.
+Helsinki Region Travel Time Matrix 2015 by Accessibility Research Group (University of Helsinki) is licensed under a Creative Commons Attribution 4.0 International License.
 More information about license: http://creativecommons.org/licenses/by/4.0/

 If the datasets are being used extensively in scientific research, we welcome the opportunity for co-authorship of papers.
 Please contact project leader to discuss about the matter.

+## <a name="how-to-cite"></a>Citation practices

+Coming soon.

 ## <a name="codes"></a>Codes

-All the codes and analysis steps that have been used to produce the Helsinki Region Travel CO2 Matrix 2015 are documented separately in [here](codes/README.md).
+All the codes and analysis steps that have been used to produce the Helsinki Region Travel Time Matrix 2015 are documented separately in [here](codes/README.md).

 ## <a name="contact"></a>Contribution / Contact
-Helsinki Region Travel CO2 Matrix 2015 was created by the [Accessibility Research Group](http://www.helsinki.fi/science/accessibility) at the Department of Geosciences and Geography, University of Helsinki, Finland.
+Helsinki Region Travel Time Matrix 2015 was created by the [Accessibility Research Group](http://www.helsinki.fi/science/accessibility) at the Department of Geosciences and Geography, University of Helsinki, Finland.

 Following people have contributed / are responsible for creating this dataset: